Dermatology Care For Pets

 Side Effects of Dermatological Allergies

 The reactions our dogs and cats have to histamine can cause many issues with their skin.
 The most commonly seen problems may range from changes in coat texture, hair loss in large patches, itchy patches of skin, painful hot spots, an annoying skin rash, major irritation, and persistent licking and chewing of the skin.
 Allergies may also play a part in chronic ear infections, persistent sores, blood infections, stomach issues, and other serious infections and disorders.

 The most commonly seen causes of dog and cat allergic dermatitis can be surprising to many pet owners.
 Here at Short Pump Animal Hospital, we have helped furry family members with their skin allergies and we commonly seen cases that are related to, caused by, or made worse by flea allergy, food allergy, contact allergy, and allergy to normal exposure to bacteria or fungi in the environment.
 To make the conditions harder to diagnose and treat at times, other major health conditions such as thyroid disease and cancer may have similar symptoms and may exacerbate the symptoms.
 This is why veterinary care is almost always needed in order to accurately diagnose and treat individual cases of skin allergies in dogs and cats.

 Treatment Options in Glen Allen

 Here at Short Pump Animal Hospital of Glen Allen, Virginia we can help you and your pet find relief from their skin allergy problems.
-Our dermatology experts are ready to assist, so contact us today and schedule an appointment with our veterinarian team.
 We are here to help you and your pet find relief.
 You love your dog or cat like they were a member of your family, so treat them like one and give them the best vet care available in the area.
 Call (804) 360-0100 today to see why Short Pump Animal Hospital is the name pet parents trust when they are in need!